wli33/paperNotes/RL/README.md

 The author propose Simple Neural AttentIve Learner (or SNAIL) that use a combination of convolutions and soft attention layers.

 ![](https://lilianweng.github.io/lil-log/assets/images/snail.png)
+In reinforcement-learning settings, it receives a sequence of observation-action-reward tuples.

 (To be continued)